syntasso/kratix-docs/docs/main/05-reference/07-multidestination-management.md

 ---
-title: Multi-destination management
-sidebar_label: Multi-destination management
+title: Managing Multiple Destinations
+sidebar_label: Managing Multiple Destinations
 description: Learn more about how Kratix schedules Promises and Resources, and how you can control the scheduling process.
 ---

 One of the most powerful features of Kratix is having full control over the scheduling of work across extensive and diverse infrastructure.

 For example, this could be determining which Kubernetes cluster or Terraform Enterprise instance a certain workload should be scheduled to.

 In Kratix, scheduling happens in two stages: